tanerincode/e2e-tanerincode/services/e2e-profile/CI_CD.md

-# CI/CD Pipeline - e2e-app
+# CI/CD Pipeline - e2e-profile

-This document describes the CI/CD pipeline setup for the e2e-app service.
+This document describes the CI/CD pipeline setup for the e2e-profile service.

 ## Pipeline Overview

 The CI/CD pipeline for this service uses Jenkins to automate the build, test, and deployment process.
-The pipeline is defined in the `Jenkinsfile` in the root of this repository.
+The pipeline is defined in the `Jenkinsfile` in the root of this service directory.

+### Directory Structure

+This service is part of a microservices architecture and is located in the `services/e2e-profile` directory of the main project.

 ### Pipeline Stages